giangmy1903/Policy-Interventions-for-Student-Success-A-Look-at-Disparities-at-the-School-District-of-Beloit/README.md

 The study aims to answer:

 1. Do academic performance and MAP test scores differ between racial or ethnic groups?
-Differences by majority/minority group were evaluated to see whether race correlates with Math or Reading outcomes.
 2. Are health disparities significant determinants of test scores?
-The dataset included self‑reported child health, which was recoded to compare “very good” health with other levels.
 3. How does English proficiency affect Math and Reading scores?
-English proficiency categories (e.g., Not Tested, Emerging, Developing, Expanding, Proficient) were consolidated and one‑hot encoded to test whether proficiency predicts achievement.

 ## Key findings
 * Belonging to a minority group (i.e., non‑white) has a negative and statistically significant effect on Math and Reading scores, even after controlling for parental involvement and other factors.